If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Glitched Copyright Screen

-The Game Genie code PAKNYAAA re-enables the copyright screen from NES versions of the game, but because of incorrect CHR bank settings, the text displayed becomes Japanese gibberish.
+The Game Genie code PAKNYAAA re-enables the copyright screen from international versions of the game, but because of incorrect CHR bank settings, the text displayed becomes Japanese gibberish.
 You can decipher what was meant to be written by simply replacing the kana for the corresponding Roman character in alphabetical order (e.g. あううしあけす=ACCLAIM).
-Note that the screen in this version has different colors.
+Also, the text palette is different from the one in the final international versions.

 Difficulty Limits

 The Game Genie code PEKOYGAA re-enables the difficulty limits in the Japanese version.
-Messages for both difficulties are mostly similar to the final US version, with two differences: 1) they call you "DRAGONS", instead of "DOUBLE DRAGONS"; and 2) the exclamation mark next to the phrase "GOOD LUCK" (!) has been replaced with a copyright symbol (©).
+Messages for both difficulties are mostly similar to the ones in the final international versions, with two differences: 1) they call you "DRAGONS", instead of "DOUBLE DRAGONS"; and 2) the exclamation mark next to the phrase "GOOD LUCK" (!) has been replaced with a Copyright symbol (©).